Our Lady of Manaoag: In Guam

-A three-foot replica of the image of Our Lady of Manaoag was donated by a devotee and traveled to the United States unincorporated territory of Guam on 17 August 2012.
-The statue was enshrined at the Saint Anthony of Padua and Saint Victor Catholic Church in Tamuning, Guam where a dedication rite was held the following day, attended by Filipino-Guamanian Catholics.
+A replica of the image of Our Lady of Manaoag was donated by a devotee and traveled to the United States unincorporated territory of Guam on 17 August 2012.
+The statue was enshrined at the Parish of Saint Anthony of Padua in Tamuning, Guam where a dedication rite was held the following day, attended by Filipino-Guamanian Catholics.
 The statue traveled as a paid passenger aboard a United Airlines flight.